imreallynameless/run-buddy/README.md

 # RunBuddy - AI Running Coach

+- 🔒 **No Authentication (Yet)**: Anyone who knows your email can access your running plans, this is merely for fun :>
+-
 An AI-powered running coach built on Cloudflare's platform that provides personalized training plans, tracks progress, and adapts recommendations as you improve.

 ## Features